Alex1989Wang/LearnOpenGL/README.md

 Graphics programming always has a very steep learning curve.
 The reason most likely lies in its elusive concepts and lacking efficient ways to debug when problems occur.

-This repo and its demo cases show you some of the most important concenpts envolved in graphics programming step by step.
+This repo and its demo cases show you some of the most important concenpts involved in graphics programming step by step.
 Hopefully, this will shed some light on them.

 ## OpenGL is DEPRECATED